phac-nml-phrsd/casteval/README.md

 ✅ Includes multiple scoring methods

-✅ Provides a suite of visualiation tools to help assess forecast performance
+✅ Provides a suite of visualiation tools to help assess forecast and scoring performance

 ## Installation